InspectorDidi/CoqAST/README.md

 ## Differences from the original

-The purpose of this fork is provide a version of Coq proof trees that is especially amenable to proof tree analysis in the project https://github.com/scottviteri/ManipulateProofTrees.
+CThe purpose of this fork is provide a version of Coq proof trees that is especially amenable to proof tree analysis in the project https://github.com/scottviteri/ManipulateProofTrees.
 The specific changes are listed below:

  1. Variables are given fresh names when bound by a Lambda, Prod, or LetIn constructors.
     This prevents naming collisions that would normally be handled by Gallina alpha renaming.